devExcale/acsai-obsidian/Systems and Networking/Unit 2/Network Core.md

 ### Circuit Switching

-In circuit switching, routers themself don't process [packets](Systems%20and%20Networking/Unit%202/Packets/Packet.md).
+In circuit switching, routers themselves don't process [packets](Systems%20and%20Networking/Unit%202/Packets/Packet.md).
 Instead, they open a connection between the incoming [link](?TK) and the destination link, so that the hosts can communicate directly.

 It is like a direct mean between the hosts, with no sharing of resources with third parties.
 Old telephone networks relied on this method.